be-ns/simpsons_analysis/README.md

 While predicting a rating is nice, the ultimate goal of this project was to identify if there are any quantifiable ways to look at comedy.
 The Simpson's is a funny show, and the funniest episodes generally have the highest ratings.
 In many ways,  predicting an IMDB rating would be similar to predicting how funny an episode would be.
 If this is possible, it indicates the possibility that humor might not be as nuanced of a subject as we might think.

 Analysis was primarily done in using Python and some Natural Langauge Processing (done in [SpaCY](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&uact=8&ved=0ahUKEwihiYSd9_XTAhUW4WMKHezGCMIQFgg2MAE&url=https%3A%2F%2Fspacy.io%2F&usg=AFQjCNEGeNVbZtCmDfWQFUB4VPzRiaFspA&sig2=ox_-0rPFIFi1gJH0crccrA)) on the corpus.
-Data is present from __XXXXXXXXXX TO XXXXXXXXXY__ 2015, with 600 episodes.
+Data is present from December of 1989 October of 2016 with 600 episodes in total.

 Future steps could include performing a similar analysis on several other seasons of comedic animated series' such as Family Guy or Futurama with comparisons, or using a comedic movie script to get to a Rotton Tomatoes score.